LAOCOON: STILL STRUGGLING WITH THOSE SERPENTS

 strengthened in 1957 by the discovery of several groups of statues, in a cave

-at Sperlonga on the Italian coast, presumably the grotto where the Emperor
+at Sperlonga in Italy, which has been identified as the grotto where the Emperor

 Tiberius used to enjoy holding lunch-parties.
 One of these groups, depicting Odysseus’